sfigg/commercialization-public/docset/customize/mdm/networkproxy-csp.md

 The NetworkProxy configuration service provider (CSP) is used to configure a proxy server for ethernet and Wi-Fi connections.
 These settings do not apply to VPN connections.

+> [!Note]
+> In Windows 10 Mobile, the NetworkProxy CSP only works in ethernet connections.
+Use the WiFi CSP to configure per-network proxy for Wi-Fi connections in mobile devices.

 How the settings work:

 <ol>